Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Feature Engineering Approaches

 \subsection{Impact of Faulty Users' Data}

-In \cite{ozbek2019classification}, Ozbek tried to improve on classification performance of keystroke data by removing the users who degrade the performance.
-Ozbek used two benchmarking databases with different number of users and passphrases for the evaluation.
-1) GREYC Keytroke Data: 133 participants that typed the passphrase "greyc laboratory" on an AZERTY keyboard for the collection.
+Ozbek's goal was to improve the classification performance by removing the keystroke data of the users who degrade the performance \cite{ozbek2019classification}.
+Ozbek used two benchmarking databases with different numbers of users and passphrases for the evaluation. \begin{enumerate} \item GREYC Keystroke Data: 133 participants typed the passphrase ``greyc laboratory'' on an AZERTY keyboard for the collection.
 There were 7555 attempts \cite{giot2009greyc}.
-For this dataset, Ozbek removed some of the users with a low number of captures leaving only the 100 participants with more than 50 attempts.
-2)CMU Keystroke Data: 51 participants typed the password ".tie5Roanl" with 400 attempts per user \cite{killourhy2009comparing}.
-The data of the two datasets were used as they were and no features were removed.
-Also no dimension reduction techniques were implemented to improve the performance.
-To evaluate the preformance Ozbek used support vector machine (SVM), decision tree and K-nearest neighbour (KNN) classifiers.
-For these three classifiers, each keystroke datum was divided into training, testing and validation set.
+For this dataset, Ozbek removed some of the users with a low number of captures leaving only the 100 participants with more than 50 attempts. \item CMU Keystroke Data: 51 participants typed the password ``.tie5Roanl'' with 400 attempts per user \cite{killourhy2009comparing}. \end{enumerate} The data of the two datasets were used as they were and no features were removed.
+Also, no dimension-reduction techniques were implemented to improve the performance.
+To evaluate the performance Ozbek used support vector machine (SVM), decision tree, and K-nearest neighbor (KNN) classifiers.
+For these three classifiers, each keystroke datum was divided into training, testing, and validation sets.
 70\% of the data was used for training, 15\% was used for testing and 15\% was used for validation.
-No crossvalidation technique was applied.
+No cross-validation technique was applied.
 Ozbek used a histogram to detect the faulty users.
 Re-classification of the data was performed with the remaining users.
 For both datasets, Ozbek achieved higher accuracy by eliminating the users with misclassifications at the time of training.
 First Ozbek removed the worst five users which improved the performance.
 Ozbek achieved better results by removing more users having misclassifications.
 However, removing the users from the database was not a standard option.
 The main goal was to demonstrate that the worst users could be recognized and eliminated if required.